Hip-Hip and Hurrah: Overview

-The show is set in a world of talking animals who try to live like humans.
+The show is set in a world of talking animals who live like humans.
 The stories focus on the adventures of a detective duo; Hip-Hip (a pink hippopotamus) and his assistant Hurrah (a purple weasel).
 The names Hip-Hip and Hurrah may stem from the common English expression: hip hip hooray.

-In each episode the heroes try to solve a mystery that usually concludes with an environmental message for the children, such as how rainbow is created, how children are born, how the flowers feed, where do clouds come from, or simply with habits and nature of particular animals.
+In each episode, the heroes try to solve a mystery that usually concludes with an environmental message for the children, such as how rainbow is created, how children are born, how the flowers feed, where do clouds come from, or simply with habits and nature of particular animals.
 One episode deals with optical perspective.
 All animal characters on the show appear to operate by very silly logic (similar to that of Winnie-the-Pooh) and are usually puzzled by the most basic phenomena.

 While the series is intended for very young children, it often includes humor intended for adults as well.
 The series consists of 26 episodes.
 The style of animation is simple but very artistic.

 Many episodes have a subplot that is unrelated to the main mystery.
 Other episodes have twists on the usual formula – for example in one episode Hip-Hip and Hurra solve the mystery behind a series of crimes early on (as a meta-joke even the end credits start rolling).
 However, the thief, who turns out to be a magpie, claims she is not responsible for the crimes she committed, and the animals put her on a trial with Hip-Hip as the judge.
 In the end, they all learn that the magpie's actions (stealing shiny objects) were strictly motivated by her instincts so she can't be punished for her "crimes".